robertklee/AutonomousRobotProject/README.md

 5.	**Detection of edge of arena**: The ideal solution should either sense or predict a collision and immediately perform corrective measures.

 ## Final Results
 During the lab tests, the robot consistently and accurately passed all tests.
 All tests, even the long range test, were completed with minimal time loss due to an inefficient route.
 The average time was approximately 15-20 seconds to complete the task.
+Videos of the [long distance](https://drive.google.com/open?id=1u-T1AFtTTSTfkETuh5tmM7d_orTrddUi) and [short distance](https://drive.google.com/open?id=1IxowxC5pphccziX_BOMXqFunh8ag2bsY) are linked.

 The final design with 8 phototransistors reduced this time to an average of 3-5 seconds.
+Videos of the [long distance](https://drive.google.com/open?id=1hWdBOddlqxfcMWT_zxgOhlwHpTLDzumf) and [short distance](https://drive.google.com/open?id=1sWcE2AB5XtmAVgTlnoX4oQFiCnO1QwT0) are linked.